davidballester/MyPlatformer/Docs/getting_started.md

 ## HUD

 The HUD is very basic, an icon with a number of points.
 I've created a method to set the points, which effectively just sets the text of the label.
 Then, I added the HUD directly under _Game_, hidden by default.
 When starting the game, it is displayed programmatically.

+## Level loading

+I've created a base _Level_ component.
+Each individual level will be created via the editor extending this base scene.

+The _Game_ script loads the levels dynamically, when needed.
+The character is also dynamically added to the level.